mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 So that is simplicity in life.
 After we pass through the filter again and again, then we can see simplicity.
 That simplicity is really polished, refined, taking [...] many, many years.
 It is completely different from the simplicity in life which birds, trees possess.
 Completely different.
 They live in a simple way.
 We live in a simple way, but [the] simplicity is different.
 Thanks to our emotions [and] consciousness, we can [make] profound and refine [...] simplicity in life.
 That is called *buddha*.

-So that’s why the Dogen Zen says, “In the time of people-becoming-buddhas, we bring harmony to people.”
+So that’s why the Dōgen Zen says, “In the time of people-becoming-buddhas, we bring harmony to people.”
 This is our practice.
 Constantly we bring harmony and peace to people, to us.
 Everyday.
 [Nothing-special] practice...

 #### Part 3